ull0sm/my_first_project_java/README.md

 If the guess is valid, the program compares "val" with the random number:
 - Correct Guess: If the guess matches the random number, the program congratulates the user and reveals the number.
 - Too High: If the guess is greater than the random number, the user is prompted to guess lower.
 - Too Low: If the guess is less than the random number and greater than or equal to 1, the user is encouraged to guess higher.
-Whether the guess is correct or not, the program provides the user with the correct number after each guess.
+The program provides the user with the correct number after each guess.

 Input Validation:
 If the user inputs a number outside the range or an invalid type, an exception is caught.
 The user is informed that only integers between 1 and 10 are acceptable, and the program prompts them to try again.